pyOpenSci/python-package-guide/package-structure-code/python-package-versions.md

 <!-- TODO: Better link to what expressive code is?-->

-### SEMVER rules
+### SemVer rules
-Following SEMVER, your bump your package version to a:
+Following SemVer, your bump your package version to a:

 * patch (0.1.1 --> 0.1.**2**)
 * minor (0.1.1 --> 0.**2**.1)